Stephanie-Ash/jewellery-art/README.md

 ### Business Model

 Jewellery Art is based around a traditional B2C (Business to Customer) model and sells jewellery products to the customer using a single payment system.
 The products are sourced from various jewellery designers partnered with the site.
 The focus of the site on jewellery design and designers means that there is also the potential to expand into providing services such as jewellery making classes or perhaps bespoke jewellery design services.
-These would still likely be single payment purchase rather than subscription services.
+These would still likely be single payment purchases rather than subscription services.

 ### Web Marketing

 There is quite a lot of competition in the jewellery market with a high volume of sites focusing on more traditional jewellery, often made of gold or including precious stones.
 Jewellery Art focuses on the more unusual artistic pieces often found in art gallery shops.
 There is less competition in this area but it is also more of a niche market with a smaller customer base.
 Marketing and particularly web marketing would therefore be essential to increase traffic to the site.

 Social media marketing is likely to be key in attracting people and building a customer base.
 An organic approach is likely to be the best starting point when building up interest as the marketing budget would likely be low at the beginning.
 Potential customers are likely to be artistic themselves or interested in art.
 This type of person is often active on Instagram and so marketing on this platform would be a must.
 The image focussed site is likely the suit the business due to the striking products being sold.
 Most of the designers featured on the site are also likely to be active on social media and so a collaborative social medial marketing approach would be possible increasing the audience.
-Competitors in this area such as Tatty Devine or Wolf and Moon also target, Facebook and Twitter and these sites should also be utilised.
+Competitors in this area such as Tatty Devine or Wolf and Moon also target, Facebook, Twitter and Pinterest and these sites could also be utilised.
 With marketing in mind a Facebook business page has been created and linked to in the site footer.
 It can be viewed [here](https://www.facebook.com/Jewellery-Art-104568275512777/).
 If the site is no longer available an image can be found [here](docs/screenshots/facebook-page.jpg).

 As sites like this tend to attract artistic people it is not unusual for them to also provide creative jewellery making classes and this would be a great way to attact more customers and make some extra money.
 These could be promoted on social media and YouTube with videos giving a taster of what is on offer.